 Talks / Keynotes

-- Programme Committee: AAMAS-2021: 20th International Conference on Autonomous Agents and Multiagent Systems AAMAS 2021
+- Programme Committee member: AAMAS-2021: 20th International Conference on Autonomous Agents and Multiagent Systems AAMAS 2021

 - Guest Editor: Multimodal Technologies and Interaction: Special Issue "Modeling Interaction with Virtual Characters" MTI 2020

-- Programme Committee: MRC 2020: Eleventh International Workshop Modelling and Reasoning in Context, Santiago de Compostela, Spain, June 8-12, 2020 MRC 2020
+- Programme Committee member: MRC 2020: Eleventh International Workshop Modelling and Reasoning in Context, Santiago de Compostela, Spain, June 8-12, 2020 MRC 2020

 NOVA is a tool for annotating and analyzing behaviours in social interactions.
 A main feature of NOVA is that it allows to employ a collaborative annotation database where annotation work can be split between multiple sides, but also between a human annotator and a machine by supporting human annotators with machine learning techniques already during the annotation task - A process we call Collaborative Machine Learning.